 “If you shared a loaf of bread with them how would you be relinquishing your freedom?
 If you joined other nations to administer vaccines to their children how would you have desecrated your flag?”

 It reads like Marx.
 I admire the boldness of programming something so dark, heavy handed and didactic, billing itself as an adaptation of A Christmas Carol, on prime time ABC in the 60s.
 But I can’t help but feel that it’s not the kind of thing that an audience that broad would respond to well.
 The channel executives knew best I suppose!

 Superb transition into the Future Ghost.
 Shows how much you can do with a small television budget and precipitates what Rod Sterling would later do in The Twilight Zone.
 1949’s adaptation has no excuse.

-We’re in the nuclear apocalypse now and Peter Sellers takes over as Imperial Me, a hyper exaggerated non-interventionist and social libertarian.
-Maybe he’s meant to be an objectivist, he does actively espouse the worth of greed and self interest.
-It’s very out of tone with the rest of the film and this is by far the most heavy handed we get.
+We’re in the nuclear apocalypse now and Peter Sellers takes over as Imperial Me, a satirical non-interventionist and social libertarian.
+Maybe he’s meant to be an objectivist; he actively espouses the worth of greed and self interest.
+Did Rod Serling and Ayn Rand ever meet?
+I’d watch that biopic.
+Regardless, it’s very out of tone with the rest of the film and by far the most heavy handed scene.
 Grudge says the crowd are insane and we get a moment where Future turns to him and says Aha!
 But it’s what YOU believe!!

 Peter Sellers is quite good but I have no idea what accent he is going for here.
 I think it’s Louisiana.